How do Quadratic Regularizers Prevent Catastrophic Forgetting: The Role of Interpolation: Addressing Limitations in Quadratic Regularization

-Results are shown in \autoref{tab:emr_vs_qreg}. \emph{EMR variants perform significantly better than their corresponding quadratic regularization counterparts, with a maximum average accuracy improvement of 23\% and an average improvement of 6.2\%.} We further make the following observations. (i) On unbalanced datasets and long task sequences, EMR significantly outperforms quadratic regularization.
-However, on CIFAR-100, whose tasks correspond to 500 parameter updates, quadratic regularizers perform competitively with EMR.
+Results are shown in \autoref{tab:emr_vs_qreg}.
+We note explicit interpolation variants \emph{significantly} outperform plain quadratic regularizers.
+For ex., in the 1 epoch setting, \emph{accuracy improves by 6.2\% on average and up to 23\%.} We further make the following observations: (i) On unbalanced datasets and long task sequences, explicit interpolation results in substantial improvements.
+However, on CIFAR-100, whose tasks correspond to hundreds of parameter updates, plain quadratic regularizers perform competitively.
 This indicates when longer task sequences are used for hyperparameter search, the resulting configuration is able to perform well for subsequent tasks as well.
-In contrast, on Oxford-Flowers and Caltech-256, whose respective tasks have only 43 and 76 parameter updates (on average), searching for adequate hyperparameters is difficult and quadratic regularizers result in up to 10\% forgetting. \\ (ii) On all datasets, EMR variants achieve similarly high accuracy and experience minimal forgetting.
-Among quadratic regularizers, Vanilla and Random achieve the best performance on all datasets.
-These results imply complex definitions of importance are of little value and existing methods are not gauging a parameter's importance adequately.
-Thus, for both EMR and quadratic regularization, there is scope for designing better importance definitions.
+In contrast, on Oxford-Flowers and Caltech-256, especially in the 1 epoch setting, where the respective tasks have only 43 and 76 parameter updates (on average), searching for adequate hyperparameters is difficult and plain quadratic regularizers result in up to 10\% forgetting. (ii) With our proposed modifications, quadratic regularizers achieve witness lower forgetting than replay based methods, but continue to underperform on average accuracy.
+However, we note that when long-term storage of training data is prevented by privacy or cost concerns, our modifications allow quadratic regularizers to serve as a useful and reliable alternative to replay based methods.